Skip to content

 Manual payroll is only appropriate for businesses with 1 to 5 employees, all in a single state, with simple pay structures (no overtime, no variable pay, no garnishments, no pre-tax deductions), and an owner or bookkeeper who understands current federal and state tax withholding rules.

 Even in this narrow window, the calculations are complex.
 Social Security requires 6.2% on wages up to $184,500 in 2026 (employer and employee each pay 6.2%).
 Medicare requires 1.45% on all wages (employer and employee each).
-The 0.9% Additional Medicare Tax applies only to employee wages above $200,000 and is not matched by the employer.
-You withhold it from the employee’s pay but don’t owe a matching employer share.
+The 0.9% Additional Medicare Tax applies only to employee wages above $200,000 and is not matched by the employer - you withhold it from the employee's pay but don't owe a matching employer share.

 FUTA is 6.0% on the first $7,000 of wages per employee, reduced to 0.6% after the standard state credit.
 Employers in "credit reduction states" pay more.
 For 2024, California and New York each had a 0.9% reduction (effective FUTA rate of 1.5%), and the US Virgin Islands had a 4.2% reduction (4.8% effective).
 For 2025, California's reduction increased to 1.2% and the US Virgin Islands' to 4.5%; New York paid off its outstanding federal unemployment loans and exited credit reduction.
 The credit reduction increases by 0.3% per consecutive year of outstanding loans.
 The list updates each November based on whether states have repaid their federal unemployment advances.
 If you're doing payroll manually in a credit reduction state, you need to track the current year's rate and adjust your deposits accordingly.